ryanfer123/Simulation-of-Forest-Fire-Spread-using-AI-ML/README.md

-# Forest Fire Simulation using ai-ml
+# Forest Fire Simulation using AI-ML

 This repository contains a comprehensive testing script for the `forestfire_sim.py` module, which performs AI/ML-based forest fire risk prediction and fire spread simulation.